 Managing dispersed employees and learning how to organize a team for long-term remote working have become essential skills.
 Though the conversations about remote options and the future of work aren’t new ones, more and more companies are forgoing the cubicle and allowing employees to telecommute.
 One study done by FlexJobs and Global Workplace Analytics found that remote work has grown a whopping 91% over the past decade.
 Remote work vs telework is a decision many employers must make these days.
 This has lead to employees asking themselves, "What does remote work mean?"

-But, that upward trend experienced a major and unexpected spike this year when workplaces all over the globe suddenly transitioned to a remote model due to the COVID-19 pandemic.
+But, that upward trend experienced a major and unexpected spike this year when workplaces all over the globe suddenly transitioned to a remote model due to the COVID-19 pandemic and began hiring remote workers specifically.
 Long-term remote working appears to be here to stay and it’s up to companies everywhere to optimize protocols around how to organize employees during this transitional phase.

 Even after employees can safely return to their company offices, remote work will likely remain a popular and prevalent option.
 In fact, Global Workplace Analytics estimates that 25-30% of the workforce will be working from home multiple days a week by the end of 2021.

-Needless to say, remote work isn’t just a passing fad and leaders need to think seriously about how to organize a team for successful remote collaborations — not just for the next couple of weeks, but for the long haul.
+Needless to say, remote work isn’t just a passing fad and leaders need to think seriously about how to manage remote workers for successful remote collaborations — not just for the next couple of weeks, but for the long haul.